cipherstash/proxy/README.md

 mise run down
 ```

+Configuration for starting PostgreSQL instances is in `tests/docker-compose.yml`

 All the data directories for the Docker container live in `tests/pg/data-*`.
 They are ephemeral, and ignored in `.gitignore`.

 Sometimes the PostgreSQL instances get into an inconsistent state, and need to be reset.